hoellin/eg/docs/haemochromatosis/ABC/custom_go.md

 >
 > Still does not work.
 It appears that the problem is the dependency in the `rvcheck` library, that contained the `get_fun_from_pkg` up to version 1.8 but does not contain it anymore ; and the authors of `clusterProfiler` have not updated their dependencies: https://www.biostars.org/p/9491480/

 We need to install an older version of `rvcheck`, namely, the version 1.8.
-See https://cran.microsoft.com/snapshot/2020-04-20/web/packages/rvcheck/index.html.
+See [details here](https://cran.microsoft.com/snapshot/2020-04-20/web/packages/rvcheck/index.html).
 We download it and install it from source.
-On the IRSD computer:

 ```bash
 cd Documents/shared/sources